wildfly/quickstart/wsba-participant-completion-simple/README.md

 What is it?
 -----------

-This example demonstrates the deployment of a WS-BA (WS Business Activity) enabled JAX-WS Web service bundled in a war archive for deployment to *JBoss AS 7*.
+This example demonstrates the deployment of a WS-BA (WS Business Activity) enabled JAX-WS Web service bundled in a war archive for deployment to *JBoss Enterprise Application Platform 6* or *JBoss AS 7*.

 The Web service exposes a simple 'set' collection as a service.
 The Service allows items to be added to the set within a Business Activity.

 The example demonstrates the basics of implementing a WS-BA enabled Web service.
-It is beyond the scope of this quick start to demonstrate more advanced features.
+It is beyond the scope of this quickstart to demonstrate more advanced features.
 In particular

 1. The Service does not implement the required hooks to support recovery in the presence of failures.
 2. It also does not utilize a transactional back end resource.